 As shown above, the first byte of MQTT consists of two parts.
-From bits 7-4, it indicates the packet type.
-From bits 3-0, it sets flags.
-Since the second byte, it indicates the remaining length of the message, the minimum size of this section one byte, the maximum size of this section is four bytes.
+Bits 7-4 indicate the packet type.
+Bits 3-0 set flags.
+Bytes since the second indicate the remaining length of the message.
+The minimum size of this section is one byte, and the maximum size is four bytes.
 After specifying remaining size of a packet, the developer can add optional headers to a packet.
-After the optional header, the remaining section of a packet is payload.
+After the optional headers, the remaining section of a packet is payload.